ono-midori/ono-midori.github.io/techs/libevent.md

 ### Optimizing common timeouts

-Current versions of Libevent use a binary heap algorithm to keep track of pending events' timeouts.
+*Current versions of Libevent use a binary heap algorithm to keep track of pending events' timeouts.
 A binary heap gives performance of order O(lg n) for adding and deleting each event timeout.
-This is optimal if you’re adding events with a randomly distributed set of timeout values, but not if you have a large number of events with the same timeout.
+This is optimal if you're adding events with a randomly distributed set of timeout values, but not if you have a large number of events with the same timeout.*

 For example, suppose you have ten thousand events, each of which should trigger its timeout five seconds after it was added.
 In a situation like this, you could get O(1) performance for each timeout by using a doubly-linked queue implementation.

-Naturally, you wouldn’t want to use a queue for all of your timeout values, since a queue is only faster for constant timeout values.
+Naturally, you wouldn't want to use a queue for all of your timeout values, since a queue is only faster for constant timeout values.
 If some of the timeouts are more-or-less randomly distributed, then adding one of those timeouts to a queue would take O(n) time, which would be significantly worse than a binary heap.

 Libevent lets you solve this by placing some of your timeouts in queues, and others in the binary heap.
 To do this, you ask Libevent for a special "common timeout" timeval, which you then use to add events having that timeval.
 If you have a very large number of events with a single common timeout, using this optimization should improve timeout performance.